-Saint John is the largest city in New Brunswick, Canada, and the 2nd largest in the Maritime provinces.
-Saint John is known widely as the Fundy City because of its location on the north shore of Bay of Fundy at the mouth of Saint John River, as well as being the sole city on the bay.
-In 1785, it became the first incorporated city in Canada.
-In 2011, Saint John had a population of around 70,000 over an area of 316 square kilometres (122 ml2).
-Saint John metropolitan area features a land area of 3,363 square kilometres (1,298 ml2) across the Caledonia Highlands, and a population of nearly 128,000.
+Saint John is the largest port city in New Brunswick, Canada, and the 2nd largest in the Maritime provinces.
+It is known widely as the Fundy City because of its location on the north shore of Bay of Fundy at the mouth of Saint John River, as well as being the sole city on the bay.
+In 1785, it became the first incorporated Canadian city.

 Saint John has a long shipbuilding history at city's dry dock which is one of the world's largest.
 Until the first decade of the 21st century, the largest shipyard in Canada, Irving Shipbuilding, was an important employer.
 During the 1980s-1990s the shipyard built for the Canadian Navy 9 of 12 Halifax-class multi-purpose patrol frigates.
 However, it failed to buckle to Union pressure and stopped production.